-- a.
-Penalty points are assessed for Treatment Selections that do not meet the described criteria - b.
-5 penalty points for 1st rejection on either procedure - c.
-No additional penalty points deducted for subsequent rejections but an acceptable Treatment Selection must be submitted within the allotted time limits - 10.
-Improper liner placement\ (10 points) - 11.
-Inadequate isolation\ -The isolation dam is inappropriately applied, torn and/or leaking, resulting in debris, saliva and/or hemorrhagic leakage in the preparation, rendering the preparation unsuitable for evaluation or the subsequent manipulation of the restorative material.
-(1 point) - 12.
-Corroborated errors for Tissue Management on all Periodontal procedures Penalty points are assessed for any unwarranted areas of tissue trauma caused by the candidate to extra/intra oral tissues resulting in injury to the patient which are inconsistent with the procedures performed. - a.
-5 points for each area - b.
+- 3. Improper Operator/Manikin position (1 point) - 4.
+Inadequate isolation -The isolation dam is inappropriately applied, torn and/or leaking, allowing for contamination of the endodontic preparation and/or rendering the preparation unsuitable for the subsequent manipulation of the restorative material for placement of Class II composite restoration.
+(1 point) - 5.
+Corroborated errors for Tissue Management on all Periodontal procedures Penalty points are assessed for any unwarranted areas of tissue trauma caused by the candidate to extra/intra oral tissues resulting in injury to the simulated patient which are inconsistent with the procedures performed. - a.
+Tissue Trauma Error: 5 points for each area - i.
+Unwarranted damage caused by the candidate to the extra/intraoral simulated soft tissues. - ii.
+Obvious_and avoidable mutilation_of simulated soft tissue caused by the candidate. - iii.
+Simulated soft tissue damage caused by the candidate which demonstrates a gross disregard for instrumentation techniques as a result of the treatment. - iv.
+A simulated soft tissue laceration 3mm or greater that does NOT allow for reflection of the simulated gingival tissue. - b.
 Critical Error: A tissue trauma critical error, resulting in failure of the examination, will be assessed if any of the following exist: - i.
-Damage to 3 or more areas of gingival tissue, lips or oral mucosa located anywhere within or near the Treatment Selection - ii.
-An amputated papillae - iii.
-An exposure of the alveolar process - iv.
-A laceration or damage that requires suturing or perio packing - v.
-An unreported broken instrument tip found in the sulcus

-- vi.
-One or more ultrasonic burns requiring follow-uptreatment - 13.
+Unwarranted damage to 3 or more areas of gingival tissue and or shroud. - ii.
+Gross iatrogenic damage to the simulated gingiva and/or typodont located anywhere within or near the treatment selection. - iii.
+An amputated/separated papillae. - iv.
+A laceration or damage of 3 mm or greater that allows for reflection of the simulated gingival tissue. - v.
+An unreported broken instrument tip found in the sulcus. - vi.
+Unwarranted damage to simulated tissue caused by ultrasonic - vii.
+Critical Lack of Diagnostic/Clinical Judgment Skills - 6.
 Corroborated errors for Treatment Management criteria on all Restorative procedures